jessehorne/jim/README.md

 jim
 ===

-A code editor written in Go.
+A simple code editor written in Go.

 more coming soon...